chadananda/sacred-traditions_old/content/articles/2016-08-14_On-Enlightening-the-Mind/2016-08-14_On-Enlightening-the-Mind.md

 pubdate: 2016-08-14
 language: en
 likes: 33
-tags: sit amet, consectetur
+tags: enlightenment, civilization
 img: article_assets/What-if-Artificial-Intelligence-Was-Enlightened-1038x583.jpg
-category: enlightening
+category: enlightenment
 snip: "THE terms intellectual improvement, or enlightening the mind, cultivation, and civilization [Aufklärung, Kultur, Bildung], are as yet scarcely naturalized in the German language."
 ---

+### Civilization, cultivation, and intellect

 THE terms intellectual improvement, or enlightening the mind, cultivation, and civilization [Aufklärung, Kultur, Bildung], are as yet scarcely naturalized in the German language.
 Their use is almost confined to books.
 By the majority of mankind they are scarcely known or understood: but can this be considered as a proof that the objects these words represent are new or foreign to us?
 Certainly not.
 It is said of a certain nation, that they have no words for virtue and superstition, and yet no small portion of each may justly be ascribed to them.